-The following table presents the changes in level 3 items for the periods ended December 31, 2020 and 2019:
+The following table presents the changes in level 3 items for the periods ended December 31, 2021 and 2020:

-Financial assets at FVOCI Opening balance as at January 1, 2019 321,246 Acquisitions 29,799 Dividend received and recognized in other losses - net 7,047 Closing balance December 31, 2019 351,045 Acquisitions 26,586 Dividend received and recognized in other losses - net 7,735 Closing balance as at December 31, 2020 377,631
+Financial assets at FVOCI

+Opening balance as at January 1, 2020 351,045

+Acquisitions 26,586

+Closing balance December 31, 2020 377,631

+Acquisitions 86,065

+Closing balance as at December 31, 2021 463,696

-Financial assets and liabilities of the Group measured at amortized cost include trade and other receivables, long-term receivable, term deposits, cash and cash equivalents, and trade and other payables, of which the fair values approximate their carrying amounts.
+Financial assets and liabilities of the Group measured at amortized cost include trade and other receivables, long-term receivable, term deposits, cash and cash equivalents, and trade and bill payables and other payables, of which the fair values approximate their carrying amounts.

-4. CRITICAL ACCOUNTING ESTIMATES AND JUDGMENTS
+4. CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS

-Estimates and judgments are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.